gustavo137/MHPC_P1.5_Intro_parallel/my_exercises/day1/jacobi/readme.md

 ~~~
 PRINT is the name of the function that save the data.
 If we run the code without -DPRINT the function savedata does not run.

+To run using openmp add the flag -fopenmp in the compilation time and -O3